 The HRRL beamline was aligned using a laser beam as shown in Figure 2.3.
-The gun of the HRRL was removed so that the laser beam from a laser placed on a table in the experimental side of the HRRL cell would be directed into the cavity.
-The mirrors were mounted to the holders with horizontal and vertical adjustments.
-The laser was first adjust with two mirrors on the laser table and focused two focusing lenses.
-Two mirrors one in the experimental side one at the side of the linac reflected beam to the center of the linac.
+The gun of the HRRL was removed so that the laser beam from a laser placed on a table in the experimental side of the HRRL cell would be directed through the cavity.
+Mirrors were mounted onto holders with horizontal and vertical adjustments.
+The laser was first adjust with two mirrors on the laser table and focused using two focusing lenses.
+Two mirrors, one in the experimental side and one at on the linac side, reflected the laser beam through the center of the linac.

 The laser beam was shot through the center of the HRRL cavity and the geometrical center of the 0 degree beamline magnets (quadrupoles Q1~Q6, first dipole D1) downstream were aligned according to the laser beam.
-The laser beam was reflected by a mirror mounted on a rotator that reflected the beam by 90° to the 90 degree beamline and the quadrupole magnets in the 90 degree beamline was aligned according to it.
+The laser beam was reflected by a mirror mounted on a rotator that reflected the beam by 90° to the 90 degree beamline and the quadrupole magnets in the 90 degree beamline were aligned relative to the laser beam reference point.

-Two irises were placed at the end of the 90 degree beamline and aligned to the reflected 90 degree laser beam.
-Second laser was mounted on the wall in the experimental cell side.
-The laser on the wall tuned to pass through the center of the two irises placed at the end of the 90 degree beamline.
+Two irises were placed at the end of the 90 degree beamline and centered on the reflected 90 degree laser beam.
+A second laser was mounted on the wall in the experimental cell side.
+The laser on the wall was positioned to pass through the center of the two irises placed at the end of the 90 degree beamline.
 Thus, the laser on the wall was aligned to the center of the 90 degree beamline and can be used as a reference as shown in Figure 2.4.